 Will A Ban Affect Tourist Numbers?

 Structural damage caused by cruise ships is only a part of the problem: it is all part of a wider debate about the future of tourism in Venice.
 It is unclear whether the ban will do anything to reduce the number of cruise ship passengers coming into the city.
 However, everyone seems to agree that something has to be done to reduce the number of visitors to Venice.

 During the pandemic Venice has seen the benefits of a reduction in visitor numbers.
 There are no crowds clogging up the streets, and the canals are full of fish rather than ships.
 However, the city has also felt the economic impact: no visitors means no tourist income.
 The city needs tourists, but not so many that they damage the infrastructure.

 A Move Towards Intelligent Tourism

 The answer seems to be what deputy mayor Simone Venturini has described as a “move towards intelligent tourism”.
-It is a process that began with the announcement of a Venice Tourist Tax in 2018, in an attempt to force all visitors to contribute to the upkeep of the city.
-(The implementation of the tax has now been postponed until 2022, but the principle remains.)
+It is a process that began with the proposal for a Venice Tourist Tax in 2018, in an attempt to force all visitors to contribute to the upkeep of the city.
+(The implementation of the tax has now been postponed until 2024, but the principle remains.)

 Part of the resentment against cruise ships is that, not only do their passengers all crowd into the same places, but they rarely spend any money while they are there.
 The long term aim is to attract fewer visitors, but ones who will spend more time here.
 These are the tourists who, it is hoped, will spend time exploring Venice’s lesser known sights as well as the major tourist attractions.
 Crucially, they will also spend money in the city, making a vital contribution towards its maintenance.